pholme/tsir/README.md

-# Pretty quick code for the SIR model on temporal networks
+# Crazy fast code for the SIR model on temporal networks
 It follows the model descriptions in this blog post: https://petterhol.me/2018/07/20/getting-down-to-the-brass-tacks-of-sir-on-temporal-networks/ The algorithm is discussed here: https://petterhol.me/2018/07/23/crazy-fast-code-for-sir-on-temporal-networks/

 To get it running you need:

 1. Make a directory o (for complier object files)
-2. Compile it by make (it has some generic optimization flags now).
+2. Compile it by make and GCC* (it has some generic optimization flags now).
 If you want to omit the timing, compile it without the `-DTIME` flag.
 3. Run it like

 ```./tsir nwk/office.csv 0.2 5```